Purpose: The orchestra program at

 Assignments missed due to pre-approved absences are due upon the student’s return unless the teacher has approved other arrangements in advance.
 Go to top of page

-There is no final exam in orchestra, but students are expected to be at all concerts and rehearsals.
+Only 8th Graders will take a final exam, but students are expected to be at all concerts and rehearsals.
 Go to top of page

 An environment of academic integrity is the work of all members of the WBMS community; thus, the duty to report any part of academic dishonesty falls on all including students.
 If any community member suspects or witnesses academic dishonesty, he or she is required to report the incident immediately (within 24 hours) to his or her teacher or administrator.
 Students who knowingly make false accusations are subject to disciplinary consequences.